dpb587/rdfkit-go/README.md

 resourceIRI := rdf.IRI("http://example.com/resource")
 ```

+Some well-known IRIs are defined in subpackages such as `rdfiri` and `xsdiri` - see [Ontologies](#ontologies) for more details.
 The [`iriutil` package](rdf/iriutil) provides additional support for mapping IRIs from prefixes and CURIEs.
-Some well-known IRIs are defined in subpackages such as `rdfiri` and `xsdiri` - see [Ontologies](#ontologies) for more details.

 ### Literal

 A *literal* records more traditional data values, such as booleans and strings.
-It *must* include both a datatype (IRI) and its string-encoded, lexical form.
-The lexical form should always follow the datatype-specific recommendations for what a valid form looks like.
+It *must* include both a datatype (IRI) and its string-encoded data.
+The lexical form should always follow the datatype-specific recommendations for valid data.

 ```go
 trueLiteral := rdf.Literal{